Hi! I'm Adrian Lyons, the guy behind Toronto Headshot.

 The ‘Re’-Start Of It All

 It became something that just gelled and made sense to me.
 I had tasted all of the other avenues of photography earlier in life and this path shooting headshots sat very well.
 Over the years I’ve perfected my approach and created my own distinct style.
 I also started to notice certain personality traits that we all seem to share.
 I’ve always had an interest in psychology and why we do the things we do -both Anthony Robbins and Mel Robbins are very popular in my home.
-Which led down very interesting path.
+Which led down this very interesting path.

 Putting It All Together